mpy-dev-ml/UmbraCore/Sources/UmbraKeychainService/UmbraKeychainService.docc/UmbraKeychainService.md

-# ``UmbraKeychainService``
+# ``UmbraKeychainService/KeychainService``

 @Metadata {
     @TechnologyRoot
 }

-A secure keychain service for managing sensitive data.
+A secure and robust keychain service for managing sensitive data.

 ## Overview

-UmbraKeychainService provides a robust and secure interface for managing sensitive data in the system keychain.
+UmbraKeychainService provides a comprehensive set of tools for managing sensitive data in the system keychain.
 It supports password validation, biometric authentication, and secure data storage.

 ## Topics